r00k/microconf-talk/notes.md

     - Gave a full conference talk
       - Well-attended, people liked it
     - Becoming the vim guy
-    - Very very niche
     - Made a screencast for $9 on Shopify
+    - Vim for Rails Devs, very niche
     - TRANSFORMATIVE
   - If I were starting over today, here's what I'd do
+    - There are two phases
-    - Step 1: start teaching a topic you care about
+    - Phase 1: start teaching a topic you care about
       - What should you teach?
         - Something that 6-months-ago you would have found useful
         - Something people ask you for help with